MuhammedBuyukkinaci/My-Helper-Functions/README.md

 print(l2)#[6, 2, 3, 4, 5]
 ```

 64) Threading is going to be used to speed up our program.
 The speed up comes from running different tasks concurrently.
 Speed-ups aren't really guaranteed, it really depends on what we are doing.
 Running everything in order is called running syncronously.
 It actually isn't doing much on CPU and it is just waiting like this.
 If a task is IO-bound task(Reading write file system,network operations, downloading stuff online) it sounds logical to use threading.
 If a task is CPU bound, use multiprocessing.
 In Python 3.2, they added ThreadPoolExecutor, which is easier to work with.
 It is advised to use **concurrent.futures.ThreadPoolExecutor()** with **map** function.
 It reduces computation time of Corey's example from 180 seconds to 80 seconds.
 Threading in python has lots of limitations due to GIL. asyncio is easier to use instead of threading.
+GIL ensures safety in python's memory management.

 ![syncronous_code](./images/014.png)